 Visit Tumor Tissue Requirement Screening A minimum of 1 FFPE tumor tissue block (preferred) OR a minimum of 15 FFPE unstained slides are required, as allowed per local policy.
 If local HER2 results are available, a minimum of 12 slides are required along with the pathology report/documented test results.
 If local HER2 results are unavailable, follow guidance above.
+(Unique to China : Five FFPE unstained slides are required, as allowed per local policy.
+The slides should be freshly cut from the FFPE block within the time frame described in the laboratory manual.)
 Post-Progression (optional) A minimum of 1 FFPE tumor tissue block (preferred) OR a minimum of 15 FFPE unstained slides are required, as allowed per local policy.
+(Unique to China : Option is not available for China.)

-FFPE: formalin-fixed paraffin embedded; HER2: human epidermal growth factor receptor 2
+FFPE: formalin-fixed paraffin embedded; HER2: human epidermal growth factor receptor 2 If the required minimum number of slides is not able to be submitted, sponsor notification and approval is required.